JWST-MIRI/MIRISim-Science-Examples/LRS/README.md

 This directory houses the Jupyter Notebooks outlining example science cases that can be realised using the MIRI Low Resolution Spectrometer (LRS).

+---
+## Examples

+1) [MIRISim_YDwarf_LRS.ipynb](https://github.com/JWST-MIRI/MIRISim-Science-Examples/blob/master/LRS/MIRISim_YDwarf_LRS) simulates observing the cool atmosphere of a Y dwarf with the LRS.
+In this notebook we create a scene with a point source representing the Y dwarf, add a model atmosphere for its spectral energy distribution (SED), and run through a MIRISim simulation.
+The file [morley_ydwarf_mirisim.txt](https://github.com/JWST-MIRI/MIRISim-Science-Examples/blob/master/LRS/morley_ydwarf_mirisim.txt) needs to be downloaded to successfully run this notebook.

 ----
 ## Useful Links